2023 NATIONAL FIRST NATIONS

 ACKNOWLEDGEMENT TO COUNTRY

 In Australia, the protocol is to recognise the Traditional Owners of the land to which we are gathering.
-Therefore, all presentations must begin with an acknowledgment to country and to local Traditional Elders: “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
-We acknowledge the deep feelings of attachment and relationship of Indigenous peoples to Country.
-We also pay respects to the cultural authority of Indigenous peoples visiting/attending from other areas of Australia who are present here”.
+Therefore, all presentations must begin with an acknowledgement to country and to local Traditional Elders: “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
+We acknowledge the deep feelings of attachment and relationship of Aboriginal peoples to Country.
+We also pay respects to the cultural authority of Aboriginal peoples visiting/attending from other areas of Australia who are present here”.

 Indigenous Conference Services acknowledges and pay our respect to the Traditional people of the Country.
-"Welcome to Country" ceremony and "acknowledging the traditional custodians" of the land shows respect for Indigenous People as Australia's First Peoples.
-ICS recognises that ceremonies and protocols are a fundamental part of First Nations cultures.
+"Welcome to Country" ceremony and "acknowledging the traditional custodians" of the land shows respect for Aboriginal people as Australia's First Peoples.
+Ceremonies and protocols are a fundamental part of Aboriginal culture.

-The 2019 National Indigenous Women's Conference: Empowering Change is the 10th conference in the series and has become Australia's premier Indigenous women's cultural gathering, bringing together Aboriginal and Torres Straits Islander women, Elders, health professionals and community workers to network and work together to strengthen the advancement of First Nations women's well-being through sharing of information, encouragement of strong leadership, empowerment and self-determination.
+The 2023 National First Nations Women's Conference is the 14th conference in the series and has become Australia's premier Indigenous women's cultural gathering, bringing together Aboriginal and Torres Straits Islander women, Elders, health professionals and community workers to network and work together to strengthen the advancement of First Nations women's well-being through sharing of information, encouragement of strong leadership, empowerment and self-determination.